69th Siege Battery, Royal Garrison Artillery

+In addition to its role in these major offensives, the 69th Siege Battery also fought during the German Spring Offensive and contributed to the final Allied push during the Hundred Days Offensive, which ultimately led to the end of the war.

 Mobilisation

 On the outbreak of war in August 1914, units of the part-time Territorial Force (TF) were invited to volunteer for Overseas Service and the majority of the Sussex Royal Garrison Artillery did so.
-This unit had mobilised as part of No 10 Coastal Fire Command, responsible for the defence of Newhaven.
-By October 1914, the campaign on the Western Front was bogging down into Trench warfare and there was an urgent need for batteries of siege artillery to be sent to France.
-The WO decided that the TF coastal gunners were well enough trained to take over many of the duties in the coastal defences, releasing Regular RGA gunners for service in the field.
+This unit had mobilised as part of No. 10 Coastal Fire Command, responsible for the defence of Newhaven.
+By October 1914, the campaign on the Western Front was bogging down into trench warfare, and there was an urgent need for siege artillery batteries in France.
+The War Office decided that the TF coastal gunners were well-trained enough to take over many of the duties in the coastal defences, releasing Regular RGA gunners for service in the field.
 Soon the TF RGA companies that had volunteered for overseas service were also supplying trained gunners to RGA units serving overseas and providing cadres to form complete new units.

-A company from the Sussex RGA provided half the personnel for 69th Siege Battery, RGA when it was formed on 9 October 1915, the remainder being 'Kitchener's Army' volunteers.
-Together with 68th Siege Bty it constituted C Siege Brigade (Training) until that was broken up in January 916.
-The two batteries then joined 70th Siege Bty in C Siege Brigade (Training) at Lydd Camp.
-At Lydd the men were introduced to modern heavy guns, but did gun drill on 9.45-inch Skoda howitzers from the Second Boer War and their actual field firing with 8-inch rifled muzzle-loading howitzers from 1879.
-Other units under training at Lydd at this time included 67th and 76th Siege Btys and five South African Heavy Artillery batteries (71st, 72nd, 73rd, 74th, 75th).
+A company from the Sussex RGA provided half the personnel for the 69th Siege Battery, RGA when it was formed on 9 October 1915, the remainder being 'Kitchener's Army' volunteers.
+Together with the 68th Siege Battery, it constituted C Siege Brigade (Training) until that was dissolved in January 1916.
+The two batteries then joined the 70th Siege Battery in C Siege Brigade (Training) at Lydd Camp.
+At Lydd, the men were introduced to modern heavy guns but did gun drills on 9.45-inch Skoda howitzers from the Second Boer War and their actual field firing with 8-inch rifled muzzle-loading howitzers from 1879.
+Other units under training at Lydd at this time included the 67th and 76th Siege Batteries, as well as five South African Heavy Artillery batteries (71st, 72nd, 73rd, 74th, 75th).

-On 19 February 1916 the Army Service Corps formed 652 Company as Battery Ammunition Column Motor Transport for 68th and 69th Siege Btys.
+On 19 February 1916, the Army Service Corps formed 652 Company as Battery Ammunition Column Motor Transport for 68th and 69th Siege Batteries.
 The battery mobilised at Taunton on 28 February under the command of Major H.G.
-Carr, with Maj A.J.
+Carr, with Major A.J.
 Martineau of the Sussex RGA as second-in-command.
-During March it received four 9.2-inch howitzers and was joined by 652 Company.
-On 29 March it despatched its guns and transport by road to Avonmouth Docks where they were loaded aboard HM Transport Aragon, and on 31 March the men went by train to Southampton where they embarked on the SS Lydia, together with 76th Siege Bty with whom they had trained at Lydd, arriving at Boulogne on 1 April.
+Throughout March, it received four 9.2-inch howitzers and was joined by the 652 Company.
+On 29 March, it dispatched its guns and transport by road to Avonmouth Docks, where they were loaded aboard HM Transport Aragon, and on 31 March, the men were transported by train to Southampton.
+There they embarked on the SS Lydia, together with the 76th Siege Battery with whom they had trained at Lydd, and arrived at Boulogne on 1 April.